 Start in this order: Follow a failed pull-up rep with a few of the following pull-up progressions that challenge you the most:

-Jumping Pull-ups – Drop off the bar after a 4–5 second negative and try to get back to the up position by jumping/pulling yourself.
+Jumping pull-ups: Drop off the bar after a four- to five-second negative and try to get back to the up position by jumping/pulling yourself.

-Weighted negatives- Add weight (5-10 lbs), get into the UP position, then lower yourself slowly for 4-5 seconds.
+Weighted negatives: Add 5-10 pounds, get into the up position, then lower yourself slowly for 4-5 seconds.

 After you have failed with the above pull-up progression exercises, continue with the below list of weighted options and dumbbells during your workout:

-Bicep Curls – You can top off each pull-up set with a final few reps of bicep curls of moderate weight 5-10 repetitions.
+Biceps curls: You can top off each pull-up set with a final few reps of biceps curls of moderate weight for 5-10 repetitions.